 Let's consider a building with rigidity, mass, and uniform section in height, the wind pressures vary vertically according to the simplified continuous model of ABNT NBR 6123 [2].
 Doubling the height the total weight of the P structure would result in 2P, but the moment and the total shear at the base would be 4.9 and 2.45 times greater respectively, if we triple the height, the weight would be 3P, But the moment and the total slash at the base would be 12.5 and 4.16 times higher respectively.
-The impact on horizontal displacements at the top is even greater, for height equal to "2h" the lateral displacements are 19.7 times greater, Fig. 1.
+The impact on horizontal displacements at the top is even greater, for height equal to "2h" the lateral displacements are 19.7 times greater, however, for height "3h" they are 112.7 times greater, Fig. 1.